KarenGoncalves/Amaryllidaceae_database/README.md

 - `rm -v *`
 	- Deletes everything in the current folder, except folders, and prints to the screen the files it deleted while doing it.

-`rmdir`: remove directory: use with the path to a folder to delete it FOREVER (same as `rm`).
+#### `rmdir`: remove directory: use with the path to a folder to delete it FOREVER (same as `rm`).
 Only works if the folder is empty.

+### `ssh`
-`ssh`: *secure shell protocol*: will allow you to connect to a server and write commands into it.
+*Secure shell protocol*: will allow you to connect to a server and write commands into it.
 - `ssh user@server.ca`
 	- After asking for the password, will log user to server.ca.
 - `ssh -i myKey.ppk user@server.ca`
 	- The option `-i` means "identity file", ssh will use this file as the password (you need to have it in your local computer and copy it to the server.
 	- To create an identity file (also known as ssh-key) follow the instructions <span style="font-weight: bold; text-decoration: underline">[here](https://docs.alliancecan.ca/wiki/Generating_SSH_keys_in_Windows)</span>

+### `rsync`
-`rsync`: will copy files and folders from one location to another.
+Will copy files and folders from one location to another.
 Use it with the path of the files and folders you wish to copy and the path to where you want the copy to be placed.
 You will be required to put your password with this command.
 - `rsync file1 file2 file3 user@server.ca:/home/user/folder1`
 	- Will copy the files (file1, file2 and file3) which are in the local computer (eg. the user's laptop) to the directory `/home/user/folder1` which is the remote computer accessed as `server.ca`.
 The `:` separates the remote computer name from the path to the folder of interest.
 Here, the path to the folder in the remote computer MUST be the absolute path.
 	- If the option `-v` is used, the computer will print what is happening (if the connection to the server was successfull, if it found the folder indicated in the command, what it is copying and if it was successfull)